Marguerite Vincent Lawinonkié: Notability

 Several of her finest works, such as the headdress she made for her son, who became Grand Chief of the Huron-Wendat, are preserved in museums.
 On April 25, 2008, the Canadian Museum of Civilization acquired several possessions of James Bruce, 8th Earl of Elgin, among them were his snowshoes, two pairs of beaded moccasins and two birchbark trays attributed to Lawinonkié.
 Her former home has been preserved and converted into an interpretive and cultural centre.

 In 2008, the Canadian government deemed Lawinokié a person of National Historic Significance for "[Bringing] to light the quality of the work and creativity of the artisans of Lorette and today is among the rare known artisans associated with this quality production."
-In 2022, Lawinonkié was declared a historic personage in Quebec.
+In 2022, she was declared a historic personage in Quebec.

-Quote

-"The woman skilled at needlework... knew how to earn a livelihood through her ingenuity.
-Paul, the hunter, the guide or the warrior, could leave without fear.
-All was well at home."